 This award should be given to an outstanding woman in recovery who, like Flo Warnstadt, dedicates herself to helping others positively transition from treatment to 12 Step support groups and/or works to make services more receptive and responsive to the special needs of women.
 Flo was a recovering woman in a male-dominated recovery program.
 She decided that women needed other women in recovery to sponsor, mentor and serve each other.
 Flo spent endless hours as a volunteer at the Marian CDU and did whatever she could to help women and men in early recovery get connected with AA, NA, or other support groups.
 She truly worked the principle that you cannot keep what you do not give away.

-Previous Winners: Emma Bear Comes Out, Kelly Knaack, Angela Avery, Teresa Schweitz, Veronica Kulawik, Diane Hovland, Lee Kurtz, Pat Gunia, Connie Spain, Mary Keane, Cindy Hagen, Stephanie Mohrhauser, Jean Peterson, Rosie Zavala, Pat Breitenstein, Kris Klug, Mary Carlson
+Previous Winners: Charlene Berger, Emma Bear Comes Out, Kelly Knaack, Angela Avery, Teresa Schweitz, Veronica Kulawik, Diane Hovland, Lee Kurtz, Pat Gunia, Connie Spain, Mary Keane, Cindy Hagen, Stephanie Mohrhauser, Jean Peterson, Rosie Zavala, Pat Breitenstein, Kris Klug, Mary Carlson

 Rudy Oudheusden Award